elm-messenger/messenger-docs/docs/rendering/render.md

 triangle : ( Float, Float ) -> ( Float, Float ) -> ( Float, Float ) -> Color -> Renderable
 ```

+The commands like `triangle` does not really draw a triangle when you call it.
+The command internally genrates a call to a registerd REGL program.
+The call will be triggered to run the associated program during rendering after the update logic.

 Users need to provide three coordinates and a color to draw a triangle.
 Remember that the `view` function of Messenger general model accepts a renderable, so it is very easy to draw anything in Messenger.

 ## Structural Drawing